ushahidi/riverid-python/README.md

 3. Load the new configuration:
 `/etc/init.d/mongodb restart`

-4. Whitelist the IP address of each Application Server and each other MongoDB Node.
+4. Whitelist the IP address of each Application Cluster Node and each other MongoDB Node.
 Replace `10.1.2.3` and repeat for each:
 `iptables -I INPUT 1 -p tcp --dport 27017 -j ACCEPT -s 10.1.2.3`

 5. After whitelisting the IP addresses, save the firewall configuration for restoration after reboot: